 Hocking Hills State Park

-Hemlock shaded hollows and sandstone recesses draw nature lovers to this 2,356-acre park and the surrounding Hocking State Forest, and adjacent Conkle’s Hollow State Nature Preserve.
+Hemlock shaded hollows and sandstone recesses draw nature lovers to this 2,356-acre park and the adjacent and nearby areas of Hocking State Forest, as well as Conkle’s Hollow State Nature Preserve.
 In spring or after a summer rainstorm, its many waterfalls are especially spellbinding.
 More than 26 miles of mostly easy to moderate trails (including some for bikes) traverse the park.
 Given that they skirt gorges, cliffs, and ravines, it’s mandatory to stay on the trail—there’s plenty to see without going off the beaten path, though.

 Two short trails—one indirect and gently sloped, the other steep and narrow, with numerous steps—take you to Cedar Falls, the park’s largest cascade.
 Short, easy trails also lead to Ash Cave, with its 90-foot cascade; Rose Lake, where you can fish for bass, trout, and catfish; and Old Man’s Cave, set in a half-mile-long gorge with three waterfalls and named for a hermit who lived there in the early 1800s.